 During a semester if you want to allow students to pick up homework unattended or to share other course-specific, FERPA-protected information you may create a section-specific unique number to be shared only between the student and faculty of a particular course section you may use that number as section-specific-identifier for submitting and returning graded material via public-posting.

-Be advised that the number used as a section-specific-identifier must be assigned by the faculty, should be “randomly” generated to avoid deduction (no easily-discernable patterns of assignment) and may not be used for any other purpose.
-The number may not be used in other course sections this semester or future semesters.
+Be advised that the number used as a section-specific-identifier must be assigned by the faculty, should be “randomly” generated to avoid deduction (no easily discernable patterns of assignment), and may not be used for any other purpose.
+The number may not be used in other course sections this semester or in future semesters.
 There can be no other personally identifiable information on the graded material.

 Avoid inadvertently disclosing information from student records by following these examples.

 Do not post or display grades either publicly or to other students, in print or electronic form, if grades are linked to a student ID number, name, or other identifier.
-For larger classes, grades can be posted for exams only if a unique ID or number is used that is known only to the instructor and a student.
+For larger classes, grades can be posted for exams only if a unique ID or number is known only to the instructor and the student.

 Avoid requiring students to post identifiable homework assignments or projects in a publicly accessible online forum (e.g., Facebook, YouTube, and other social media spaces).

-Instead of requiring students to participate in a publicly accessible online blog, allow students to opt out, create a private blog, or, preferably, consider using the campus learning management system.
+Instead of requiring students to participate in a publicly accessible online blog, allow students to opt-out, create a private blog, or consider using the campus learning management system.

-If Doodle or a similar system is used to solicit or share calendar or schedule information, create a private poll so student information is not disclosed to other students.
+If Moodle or a similar system is used to solicit or share calendar or schedule information, create a private poll so student information is not disclosed to other students.

-Obtain consent from new students before sharing any of their personal information, biographical or academic, with other students, faculty, or others.
+Obtain consent from new students before sharing their personal information, biographical or academic, with other students, faculty, or others.